 On the psychological side: The other half, the psychological side, is equally important.
 This is where we examine our phobias, discussing:

-Most importantly, we’ll give you cutting-edge psychological techniques to enable you to control your irrational thoughts and remain calm when flying.
+We also give you cutting-edge psychological techniques to enable you to control your irrational thoughts and remain calm when flying.

-[1] Please note: Though we had planned to add a flight simulation session to our course, that plan has changed as the main idea behind doing it was to include the motions you experience when flying.
+[1] We had planned to add a flight simulation session to our course, that plan has changed as the main idea behind doing it was to include the motions you experience when flying.
 Unfortunately, the flight simulator at YVR doesn’t do motions.
 So it doesn’t serve our purpose.